UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_18.md

 few times and see that steps are now being taken in different directions and things seem a little more reasonable.

-The Python debugger has other function that can help debug your code and you can explore them in the
+The Python debugger has other functions that can help debug your code and you can explore them in the
 <a href="https://docs.python.org/3/library/pdb.html" target="_blank">documentation</a>.

 ---